 Who am I?

 I am a theoretical astronomer working in the Department of Physics and Astronomy at the University of St Andrews.
-My main research interests are hydrodynamical integration methods (moving mesh methods, mesh-free methods…) and their application for modelling the formation and evolution of isolated dwarf galaxies.
-I am currently also involved in the post-processing of galaxy simulations using radiative line-transfer, in collaboration with my supervisor Kenny Wood, and I am trying to couple radiation hydrodynamics to my own moving-mesh code Shadowfax.
+My main research interests are (radiation) hydrodynamical integration methods (moving mesh methods, mesh-free methods...) and their application for modelling of star formation on small (star-forming) and large (galactic) scales.
+I am also trying to understand the origin and properties of the diffuse ionised gas in disc galaxies, using a combination of radiation transfer and radiation hydrodynamics simulations.

 These are the projects I am currently working on: